 - WordPress (if you need a website, go with WordPress)

-15 Responses to “50 Open Source Resources for Writers”
+14 thoughts on “50 Open Source Resources for Writers”

 My husband is a huge fan of web-based computer applications, and is a devoted user of mind-mapping software.
 He uses it to outline speeches, and always for his research and writing projects.